A quick and easy gluten free and healthy Asian stir-fry recipe with green beans, ground turkey, ginger and hoisin. On the table in 30 minutes or less.

-Green bean season is in full swing and I am pretty thrilled!
-Of course they are great on their own with a splash of lemon juice and a drizzle of olive oil but today I’ve decided to add them to a quick and easy 20-minute stir-fry recipe with ground turkey.
+Green bean season is right around the corner and I am pretty thrilled!
+Of course, they are great on their own, stewed with tomatoes or roasted with bacon, but today I’ve decided to add them to a quick and easy 20-minute stir-fry recipe with ground turkey.

 The best part?
 It makes fabulous leftovers and actually tastes even better the next day!
 Serve with brown rice and dinner is done in under 20 minutes.